grafana/grafana/docs/sources/datasources/loki.md

 There are two types of LogQL queries:

 - **Log queries -** Return the contents of log lines.
-- **Metric queries** that extend log queries and calculate sample values based on the content of logs from a log query.
+- **Metric queries -** Extend log queries and calculate sample values based on the content of logs from a log query.

 ### Log Queries